-- Initial discussion board (DB) responses for each module as well as active DB participation on each topic. - Successful completion of this assignment is necessary to fulfill requirements for this course and indicates partial accomplishment of MLIS Program-level student learning outcomes.
-Your finished assignment must be uploaded to LiveText.
+Successful completion of this assignment is necessary to fulfill requirements for this course and indicates partial accomplishment of MLIS Program-level student learning outcomes.
+Your finished assignment must be uploaded to the designated online portal.

 Library Tour Report - 10 Points (due September 14, 2015)